Do Cushioned Insoles Work?

-The San Diego-based biomechanist Doug Stewart, Ph.D., maintains that support and not comfort should be the main criteria for choosing insoles.
-“You want something stiff that will support the arch and be complimentary to the ligaments, fascia and tendons of the foot,” contends Stewart.
+San Diego-based bio-mechanist Doug Stewart, Ph.D., maintains that support, not comfort, should be the main criteria for choosing insoles.
+“You want something stiff that will support the arch and be complimentary to the ligaments, fascia and tendons of the foot,” says Stewart.
 In fact, Stewart argues that overly squishy insoles can exacerbate injuries.

 - Soft materials are not strong enough to provide arch support.
-While shock-absorbing materials such as gel or foam may seem to provide arch support, they are simply filling the space below your arch with material, not actually providing a strong foundation.
+While shock-absorbing materials such as gel or foam may seem to provide arch support, they are simply filling the space below your arch with material, not actually providing a a firm foundation.

 - Cushioned insoles don’t correct the biomechanical problems causing foot pain.
 Cushioned insoles allow your feet to move in the same manner as before.
 Thus they don’t address the cause of foot pain—and can’t correct it.

-Firm, supportive insoles that fit properly can correct for biomechanical problems, and provide support and relief.
+Firm, supportive insoles that fit properly can correct for biomechanical problems, and provide support and relief for sore, painful feet.
 Podiatrists recommend supportive insoles.
 Here’s why.

 - Firm insoles help avoid hip and knee pain.
 When the biomechanics of your feet are off-kilter, your knees and hips suffer.
 Firm, supportive insoles can improve alignment and correct pronation.
 Good insoles do this by giving your feet structure.

-- Indestructible arch supports prevent foot ailments.
-Plantar fasciitis (the inflammation of the plantar fascia, a thick tissue that runs from the heel bone to the toes) is no joke.
-If you’re an avid athlete or your work requires you to stand for long periods, this injury can wreak havoc on your feet—and your sanity.
+- Firm insoles prevent foot ailments.
+Plantar fasciitis (the inflammation of the plantar fascia, a thick tissue that runs from the heel bone to the toes) can keep you on the sidelines, sitting out the things you love to do.
+If you’re an avid athlete or your work requires you to stand for long periods, this injury can wreak havoc on your feet.
 A firm, orthotic insole supports the calcaneal shelf (a bone that resembles a shelf on the inside of your heel) and controls pronation.